nyanhi/AtCoder_template/README.md

 ## Description for generate files
 ### main.py
-write your answer under resolve().
+write your answer under resolve()
 This enables you to do unittest with test_*.py file with a Chrome Extension [AtCoder Unit Test](https://github.com/YujiSoftware/ac-unit-test)

 ### test_*.py
-Copy-and-paste test cases as AtCoder Unit Test instructs
+Copy-and-paste test cases as AtCoder Unit Test instructs.